ShprAlex/fireworks-loadtest/README.md

 ## Design Decisions

-Python muti-threading is good enough for simple load testing.
+Python multi-threading is good enough for simple load testing.

-Experimentation shows we can hanle 1,000 requests a second on a macbook.
+Experimentation shows we can handle 1,000 requests a second on a macbook.
 At a requested QPS of above 2,000 we start getting a lag where we can't generate threads with requests at this rate.
-The limiting factor seems to be the python requests library, or some system limitation on how fast we can create reqests.
+The limiting factor seems to be the python requests library, or some system limitation on how fast we can create requests.
 To handle larger request volumes we can introduce multi-processing and otherwise try to scale the application horizontally.

 A decision was made to specify the time window during which the requests were started, and allow for requests to finish beyond the window duration.
 Alternatively we could have terminated the ongoing requests at the conclusion of the time window.
 The former approach seems to create nicer results where we know how many requests we'll be making.
 The time it takes to finish is roughly equal to the requested duration + max response time.